CARE International: Microfinance

-In the early 1990s CARE also developed what would become an important model for cooperative microfinance.
-This model is called the Village Savings and Loans Associations and it began in 1991 as a pilot project run by CARE's Country Office in Niger.
-The pilot project was called Mata Masu Dubara and CARE Niger developed the model by adapting the model of Accumulating Savings and Credit Associations.
-The model involve groups of about 15–30 people who regularly save and borrow using a group fund.
-Member savings create capital that can be used for short-term loans and capital and interest is shared among the group at the end of a given period (usually about a year), at which point the groups normally re-form to begin a new cycle.
-Because the bookkeeping required to manage a Village Savings and Loans Association is quite simple and most groups successfully become independent within a year and enjoy a high rate of long-term group survival.
-CARE has created over 40,000 Village Savings and Loans Associations (over 1 million members total) across Africa, Asia, and Latin America and in 2008 launched Access Africa which aims to extend Village Savings and Loans Association training to 39 African countries by 2018.

-The model has also been widely replicated in Africa and Asia and by other large NGOs including Oxfam, Plan International, and Catholic Relief Services.
+In the early 1990s, CARE also developed what would become an important model for cooperative microfinance.
+The Village Savings and Loans Associations (VSLAs) began in 1991 as a pilot project called Mata Masu Dubara, run by CARE's Country Office in Niger.
+CARE Niger developed the model by adapting Accumulating Savings and Credit Associations.
+The VSLA model involves groups of 15–30 people who regularly save and borrow using a group fund.
+Member savings create capital that can be used for short-term loans, and both capital and interest are shared among the group at the end of a given period (usually about a year), at which point the groups normally re-form to begin a new cycle.
+As the bookkeeping required to manage a Village Savings and Loans Association is quite simple, most groups successfully become independent within a year and enjoy a high rate of long-term group survival.
+CARE has created over 40,000 Village Savings and Loans Associations (over 1 million members total) across Africa, Asia, and Latin America, and in 2008, launched Access Africa, which aims to extend Village Savings and Loans Association training to 39 African countries by 2018.
+This model has also been widely replicated in Africa and Asia by other large NGOs including Oxfam, Plan International, and Catholic Relief Services.
 CARE UK later launched lendwithcare.org, which allows members of the public to make microloans, including green loans, to entrepreneurs in Africa and Asia.
-It avoids many of the criticisms levelled at Kiva.org.